Do you ever notice young couples on a date? Not only are they often overly affectionate, they are also quite chatty. They might be talking about…

 A little bit of humility will keep us from only noticing our spouse’s faults and sins (when we have plenty of our own weaknesses).
 And it will remind us we are all in process, and we all have numerous blind spots.
 Simply put, a more modest opinion of ourselves should keep us from pointing the finger as quickly as we do.

 It goes without saying, basic humility would keep most “issues” from even becoming an “issue.”

-Ultimately, true humility comes from forgoing lateral comparisons and instead remembering who we are in comparison to God.
-As we remember we are all far far away from his standard, the lateral comparisons become inconsequential.
+Ultimately, the best humility comes from forgoing lateral comparisons and instead remembering who we are in comparison to God.
+As we remember we are all far away from his standard, the lateral comparisons become inconsequential.

-Do you notice that you usually think your way is the right way?
-And yet your husband is convinced his way is right? …and interestingly EVERYONE ELSE is quite convinced their preferences are superior as well (such as the right way to fold laundry, how to spend down time, where to vacation, how to chew food, etc).
-What does this tell us about whether our way is really the right way?
-It should tell us that our way is not necessarily the right way and we should look at our husband through potentially more humble eyes!
+Do you notice that you usually think your way is the right way—And yet your husband is convinced his way is right?
+And interestingly EVERYONE ELSE is quite convinced their preferences are superior as well (such as the right way to fold laundry, the correct way to put the dishes in the dishwasher, how many nights a week to be out, which house projects are worth doing, etc).

 Can you imagine the peace that would permeate your relationship if you were more patient with your husband and his faults because you realize you expect people (and God) to be patient with you too!?
 What if you showed him just a sliver of the grace God has shown you?